Unwrap the Present: How to Use This Essential Italian Tense

 To Discuss Upcoming Plans

-The present tense is also not strictly reserved to talking about the present!
-For example, as is often the case in English, the present tense can give off a whiff of future meaning, especially when you’re talking about plans.
+The present tense can also give off a whiff of future meaning, especially when you’re talking about plans.

 Domani balliamo con i brasiliani. — Tomorrow we’re dancing with the Brazilians.